 Though the Seagate hard drive rotates properly, sometimes, the partitions may be loaded very slowly.
 What’s worse, there are also chances that only some of the partitions will be identified finally.

-If you come across above phenomena, you may as well try repairing or replacing the circuit board under the guidance of a professional in order to fix the hard drive.
+If you come across the above phenomena, you may as well try repairing or replacing the circuit board under the guidance of a professional.

 If you hear a slight squeak or Kaka sound coming out from your Seagate hard drive, it indicates that the magnetic head is stuck due to an insufficient power supply or unexpected disk fall.

-At this time, trying to open the hard drive and reset the magnetic head may troubleshoot the problem; but this needs to be done in an absolutely dust-free environment.
-(Yet, some of the hard drives encountering such situation may need a new magnetic head.)
+At this time, trying to open the hard drive and reset the magnetic head may troubleshoot the problem, but this needs to be done in an absolutely dust-free environment.
+Yet, some of the hard drives encountering such a situation may need a new magnetic head.

-As the name implies, a scratched platter refers to a disk platter that has a lot of scratches on the surface.
-Actually, a platter is often damaged in the form of scratching during the reading & writing process of disk data.
-This is also known as a head crash.
+A scratched platter refers to a disk platter that has a lot of scratches on the surface.
+In fact, a platter is often damaged in the form of scratching during the reading and writing process of disk data, which is also known as a head crash.

 Part 3: Draw a Conclusion

 Seagate hard drive appeals to a considerable number of people around the world.
 But you still have a risk of being exposed to hard drive failure.
 Data loss might happen without any sign in advance thus you’d better back up files in time.

 If your files are lost and you don’t have any backups, rescue them with MiniTool Power Data Recovery.

 Feel free to contact us if you have problems with MiniTool software via [email protected].